facebook/zstd/zstd_compression_format.md

 In order to properly decode the 4 streams, it's necessary to know the compressed and regenerated size of each stream.

-Regenerated size is easiest :
-each stream has a size of `(totalSize+3)/4`, except the last one, which is up to 3 bytes smaller, to reach `totalSize`.
+Regenerated size of each stream can be calculated by `(totalSize+3)/4`, except for last one, which can be up to 3 bytes smaller, to reach `totalSize`.

-Compressed size must be provided explicitly : in the 4-streams variant, bitstreams are preceded by 3 unsigned Little Endian 16-bits values.
+Compressed size is provided explicitly : in the 4-streams variant, bitstreams are preceded by 3 unsigned Little Endian 16-bits values.
 Each value represents the compressed size of one stream, in order.
-The last stream size is deducted from total compressed size and from already known stream sizes :
+The last stream size is deducted from total compressed size and from previously decoded stream sizes :
 `stream4CSize = totalCSize - 6 - stream1CSize - stream2CSize - stream3CSize;`

 ##### Bitstreams read and decode